MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 Step 2: To start playing the music, press the triangle button.

+# Upload a JSON file to Tunepad
+- Step 1: Go to the JSON file on the left side.

 ## Code Explanation and Comments
 This is the music sheet